Quit Drinking

 A recent Geriatric Medicine paper titled “‘I Can't Live Like That’: The Experience of Caregiver Stress of Caring for a Relative with Substance Use Disorder” found a strong link between stress and caring for someone with substance use disorder.
 It goes on to explore the unique stressors caregivers face, focusing on marriage problems, violence, economic hardships, and emotional distress that can cause deep rifts within the family.

-The paper identifies four common themes among the study participants that highlight the unique pain of those who find themselves in these difficult circumstances, and it goes on to identify ways people have been able to find a light at the end of the tunnel.
+The paper identifies 4 common themes among the study participants that highlight the unique pain of those who find themselves in these difficult circumstances, and goes on to identify ways people have been able to find a light at the end of the tunnel.
 (Rest assured, there’s hope!)

 • Theme 1: “Grieving the loss.”
 One of the hardest parts of caring for someone with substance use disorder (SUD) is the sense of loss we feel when we interact with what seems like a whole new person.
 Here’s what one 63-year old mother said: